gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The following remain untested:

-- second source/object
-- coupling between trains
+- stable coupling confirmation
 - restart pressure
 - fragmentation
 - stronger mismatch
 - high-salience recruitment under real ambiguity
 - richer action-confirmation dynamics
+- dissolution of provisional coupling
+- competition between multiple possible couplings

-So the current result is now more than a baseline success, but still not a full field stress test.
+So the current result is more than a baseline success, but still not a full field stress test.

 ---

 ## Current verdict

-The first three cycles support the following stronger claim:
+The first four cycles support the following stronger claim:

-> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and refine stable choreography across cycles, and absorb mild mismatch without losing coherence or collapsing role boundaries.
+> A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, and represent weak multi-source coupling without collapsing role boundaries.

 This does not yet prove the full architecture, but it does justify moving to the next pressure test.